 4. Dimple the dough by pressing the pads of your first three fingers in at an angle.
 Make the brine by stirring together salt and water until salt is dissolved.
 Pour the brine over the dough to fill dimples.
 Set the focaccia aside to rise for 45 minutes until the dough is light and bubbly.

-5. Thirty minutes into this final proof, adjust rack to center position and a second rack to the upper position.
+5. Thirty minutes into this final proof, adjust rack to centre position and a second rack to the upper position.
 Preheat oven to 230C/fan 210C/450F/Gas mark 8.
-If you have a baking stone, place it on the center rack.
+If you have a baking stone, place it on the centre rack.
 Otherwise, invert another sturdy baking sheet and place on that rack.
-Allow to preheat with the oven until very hot, before proceeding with baking.
+Allow to preheat in the oven until very hot, before proceeding with baking.

 7. Remove from oven and generously brush 2 to 3 tbsp oil over the whole surface (don’t worry if the olive pools in pockets, it will absorb as it sits).
 Let it cool for 5 minutes, then release focaccia from pan and transfer to a cooling rack.
 Serve warm or at room temperature.

 8. If – and it’s a big IF – there’s any left, wrap tightly in cling film (plastic wrap) and either store in fridge or freeze for later.